QilinGu/udacity_ml/projects/capstone/README.md

 for building our neural network.
 We say our implemenation is "without the deep," as our network is a simple, fully-connected network versus their deep convolutional network with hundreds of layers.
 We are not operating from pixels, nor do we want to insist on an expensive GPU.
-Wee focus on a simpler, pedagogical problem of three sensors and toy game physics.
+We focus on a simpler, pedagogical problem of three sensors and toy game physics.

 Tensorflow has a Python front-end where you first define all the input